phramz/commons/README.md

 $example->getName(); // ... will also return 'bar'
 ```

-If you need to you can also access nested members like `email` at any depth:
+If you need to you can also access nested members like `email` at any depth by using the path seperator `.`
 ``` php
 <?php
 // get an instance of PropertyUtils